100 Notable alumni of

 -

 Andrew Scott Zimmern is an American chef, restaurateur, television and radio personality, director, producer, businessman, food critic, and author.
 Zimmern is the co-creator, host, and consulting producer of the Travel Channel television series Bizarre Foods with Andrew Zimmern, Bizarre Foods America, Bizarre Foods: Delicious Destinations, Andrew Zimmern's Bizarre World, Dining with Death, The Zimmern List, and Andrew Zimmern's Driven by Food, as well as the Food Network series The Big Food Truck Tip.
 For his work on Bizarre Foods with Andrew Zimmern, he was presented the James Beard Foundation Award four times: in 2010, 2012, 2013, and 2017.
 Zimmern hosts a cooking webseries on YouTube, Andrew Zimmern Cooks.
-His show, What's Eating America, premiered on MSNBC in 2020.
+Another show, What's Eating America, premiered on MSNBC in 2020.

 -